 Interstate Highways

-Interstate Highways are a collection of controlled-access highways in the United States.
-The original Interstate network was completed in 1986 — 35 years after authorization by Congress.
-Since the completion of the original network, the Interstate System has added an extra 48,000 miles
+The Interstate Highway System is a network of controlled-access highways in the United States.
+The original Interstate network was completed in 1986, but it has since grown to include an additional 48,000 miles of road.

 Our Interstate Highway Routes